Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder: Accounting For Risk with Coupled-entropy

 First, proper metrics are needed to evaluate the accuracy and robustness of machine learning algorithms, such as VAE.
 The arithmetic mean and the standard deviations are widely used to measure central tendency and fluctuation, respectively, of a random variable.
 Nevertheless, a random variable formed by the ratio of two independent random variables has a central tendency determined by the geometric mean, as described by \citet{Donald1879}.
 Thus, probabilities which are formed as ratios need the geometric mean to measure the central tendency.

-A Risk Profile, which is the spectrum of the generalized means of probabilities, was introduced to evaluate the central tendency and fluctuations of probabilistic inferences [5].
-The generalized mean $(\frac{1}{N}\sum\limits_{i=1}^{N} p_{i}^{r})^{\frac{1}{N}}$ is a translation of generalized information-theoretic metrics back to the probability domain, and is derived in the next section.
+A Risk Profile, which is the spectrum of the generalized means of probabilities, was introduced to evaluate the central tendency and fluctuations of probabilistic inferences.
+The generalized mean $(\frac{1}{N}\sum\limits_{i=1}^{N} p_{i}^{r})^{\frac{1}{r}}$ is a translation of generalized information-theoretic metrics back to the probability domain, and is derived in the next section.
 It's use as a metric for evaluating and training inference algorithms is related to the Wasserstein distance \citep{Frogner2015}, which incorporates the generalized mean.
 The accuracy of the likelihoods is measured with robust, neutral, and decisive risk bias using the $r = -\frac{2}{3}$, $r = 0$ (geometric), and $r = 1$ (arithmetic) means, respectively.
+With no risk bias ($r = 0$) the geometric mean is equivalent to transforming the cross-entropy between the forecast $p_{i}$ and the distribution of the test samples to the probability domain.
+The arithmetic mean ($r = 1$) is a simple measure of the decisiveness (i.e. were the class probabilities in the right order so that a correct decision can be made?).
+This measure de-weights probabilities near zero since increasing $r$ reduces the influence of small probabilities on the average.
+To complement the arithmetic mean we choose a negative conjugate value.
+The conjugate is not the harmonic mean ($r = -1$) because this turns out to be too severe a test.
+Instead, $r = -\frac{2}{3}$ is chosen based on a dual transformation between heavy-tail and compact-support domains of the Coupled Gaussian distribution.
+The risk sensitivity $r$ can be decomposed into the nonlinear coupling and the power and dimension of the variable $r(\kappa,\alpha,d) = \frac{-\alpha \kappa}{1+d\kappa}$.
+With the alpha term dropping out, the dual transformation has the following relationship $\hat{\kappa} \Leftrightarrow \frac{-\kappa}{1+d\kappa}$.
+Taking $\alpha = 2$ and $d =1$ , the coupling for a risk bias of one is $1 = \frac{-2\kappa}{1+\kappa} \Rightarrow \kappa = -\frac{1}{3}$ and the conjugate values are $\hat{\kappa} = \frac{\frac{1}{3}}{1-\frac{1}{3}} = \frac{1}{2}$ and $\hat{r} = \frac{-2\cdot \frac{1}{2}}{1+\frac{1}{2}} = -\frac{2}{3}$ \citep{Nelson2020}.
+The Robustness metric increases the weight of probabilities near zero since negative powers invert the probabilities prior to the average.

 For simplicity, we refer to these three metrics as the robustness, accuracy, and decisiveness.
 The label “accuracy” is used for the neutral accuracy, since “neutralness” is not appropriate and “neutral” does not express that this metric is the central tendency of the accuracy.
 Summarizing: